'Range anxiety', rushing to malls to charge cars: EV owners in UAE list challenges

 Residents in the UAE are used to jumping in their cars and going to other emirates, especially when the temperatures drop, without worrying about finding a gas station for a quick fill-up when needed.

-However, speaking to Khaleej Times, some electric car owners worried about how far they can travel in their EV before finding a charging station and then having to wait through a long charging session.
+However, speaking to Khaleej Times, some electric car owners worried about how far they can travel in their EV before having to find a charging station and then having to wait through a long charging session.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Tahani Abdo Ahmed Alqadiri, a UAE national who lives in Abu Dhabi but has to travel to Al Ain often as her parents live there, narrated an incident when she had to remain confined because she was worried her Tesla would run out of charge.
+Tahani Abdo Ahmed Alqadiri, a UAE national who lives in Abu Dhabi who often travels to her parents' place in Al Ain, narrated an incident when she had to remain confined because she was worried her Tesla would run out of charge.

 She said, “I keep going to Al Ain now and then.
 When I drive to Al Ain, it is almost impossible for me to go by Tesla.
-I tried once and then I stopped taking my EV.
-Once, when I went to my parents’ house I realized after calculating the kilometres that I could not move from there to anywhere else as I needed to come back to my house in Abu Dhabi.
+Once, when I went to my parents’ house I realised after calculating the kilometres that I could not move from there to anywhere else as I needed to come back to my house in Abu Dhabi.
 So that day I had to use my relative’s car to move around within Al Ain.”

 She explains Al Ain City has only one fast charger available, and the petrol station in the area does not offer a certified charging option.